 The increase in pornography and sexually explicit materials makes deviant behaviors look more normal.
 A few years back people who wanted sexually explicit materials had to go to a particular store and buy something that was kept under the counter.
 By today’s standards, most of that stuff was pretty mild.
 Today situation comedies have more sexual content and more violence than the girly magazines used to portray.
 Violence and sexual content are a lot more interesting to watch most of the time than normal behavior.
-If you watch a lot of violence or sex it is easy to get a distorted view of reality and think that things are normal that in times past were clearly off limits.
+If you watch a lot of violence or sex it is easy to get a distorted view of reality and think that things are normal that in times past were clearly off-limits.

 The widespread abuse of stimulants has added to the problem of inappropriate sexual behavior, especially the increase in hypersexuality.
 Meth users report that under the influence they felt extreme sexual urges and participated in sexual acts that when off drugs they would never have considered.
 Much, but not all child sexual abuse is reported to be connected with drug abuse.

 If it were possible to put aside the emotional cost of child mistreatment, which is not possible for most of us, there is still a huge monetary cost to society.
-According to the CDC, a single year of child abuse cost society over $200,000 in additional lifetime treatment costs.
+According to the CDC, a single year of child abuse costs society over $200,000 in additional lifetime treatment costs.
 That is more than the cost of a stroke or most physical diseases.
 More years of abuse means more pain and more expense.
 We also know from studies of PTSD that the sooner someone gets treatment the less likelihood there will be a severe permanent disability.
 This makes the early detection and treatment of abused children all the more important.

 So this blog post is running long.